 You might be wondering: “what should I do if I don’t like running Windows 10!”

-Please be aware the Windows.old folder located at the root of the local disk where Windows 10 is installed will be deleted after 31 days (someone says 28 days) automatically.
+Please be aware of the Windows.old folder located at the root of the local disk where Windows 10 is installed will be deleted after 10 days automatically.
 The Windows.old folder is used to facilitate the rollback.
-So please perform any rollback within 31 days or this option will no longer be available.
+So please perform any rollback within 10 days or this option will no longer be available.

 Useful Suggestions for Users Who Want to Use Windows 10